 The materials you use will determine the cost of your house to a great extent.
 The costs of a small house can exceed the costs of a big house because of the used building material.
 Material costs can easily take up to 50% of your total construction budget.

 3. Framing & Exterior Work

 Framing is a major cost factor in building your house.
 Framing can easily take up to 20%-30% of your whole budget.
-Framing costs about $20,000 to 50,000 on average.
+Framing costs about $20,000 to 50,000 on average in 2024.
 Framing will create the initial structure of your house.

 4. Interior Finishes

 Some people have luxurious choices for their houses, some want minimal finishes.
 Either way, the range you can spend on this is entirely up to you.
-Interior finishes will take 25%-35% of your budget.
+Interior finishes will take 25% to 35% of your budget.